 A “genotypeSummary.csv” file with the calculated parameters for each leaf of each plant.

-A “genotype-yymmdd” folder containing plots of each leaf of each plant, with overlays of the calculated parameters and a violin plot comparing results between genotypes (“yymmdd-parameter.pdf”).
+A “genotype-yymmdd” folder containing plots of each leaf of each plant, with overlays of the calculated parameters.
+These are called “#.Lxx.pdf”.
+Where # is the number of that plant and xx is the leaf number assigned (08 or 13).

+A violin plot for each parameter comparing results between genotypes (“yymmdd-parameter.pdf”).

 A “Mean-genotype-Lxx.pdf” file for each genotype, featuring a mean trace with an overlaid ±SEM of all traces.
 The traces included in this mean plot can be manually selected in Section 5.